Fee payment deadline is today, May 21. More

 In addition to classroom learning, students enrolled in the Respiratory Care program gain hands-on experience while working in area health care facilities, under the supervision of qualified instructors.
 These clinical experiences teach students to apply their knowledge and skills in actual work environments.

-Columbus State’s program is accredited by the Committee on Accreditation for Respiratory Care.
+Columbus State’s program is accredited by the Commission on Accreditation for Respiratory Care.

 Graduates are eligible to sit for the Certification Examination for Entry Level Respiratory Therapists (CRT) and the Registry Examination for Advanced Respiratory Care Practitioners (RRT) offered by the National Board for Respiratory Care (www.nbrc.org).